How to Turn a Bad Real Estate Investment Into a Good One

 Cash Flow & Growth Potential

 A factor that negatively impacts a real estate investment is failing to run the numbers accurately.
-For investors looking for cash flow, if a property doesn’t already have cash flowing, it may not be a good investment for you.
+For investors looking for cash flow, if a property doesn’t already have cash flow, it may not be a good investment for you.
 Another quality of a good real estate investment is that it generates long-term rental income.

 Solid Condition of the Property